Sam Concepcion (album)

 Sam Concepcion is the self-titled, first studio album of the teen sensation Sam Concepcion.
 It was released under Universal Records on early September 2007.
 The album was certified Gold by the Philippine Association of the Record Industry.

 Album information

 The album was pre-recorded early in 2007.
 The album contains 11 tracks.
 It carries out three lead singles.
-The first single was Even If which is a revived song from the American boy band 2Be3.
+The first single was Even If which is a revived song from the French boy band 2Be3.
 The next two single was also released right after Even If.
 The last single I'll find Your Heart was a hit and even topped the MYX chart.
 Happy the second single is an original Jackson 5/Michael Jackson.
 The three lead single was released with a music video.

 The song Stay the Same, originally from Joey McIntyre was also included in the album.